Binfield History, Family Crest & Coats of Arms

 Early Origins of the Binfield family

-Hertfordshire, where Goduin de Benefelle was recorded as a land-holder in the Domesday Book.
+The surname Binfield was first found in Hertfordshire, where Goduin de Benefelle was recorded as a land-holder in the Domesday Book.
 After the Norman Conquest of 1066, King William granted the lands of England to the barons that had served him in the Battle of Hastings.
-These barons followed the Norman practice of adopting the name of their land holdings; thus, it is possible that one branch of the Binfield family is descended from Richard, who was granted lands in the village of Benefield, Northamptonshire.
+These barons followed the Norman practice of adopting the name of their land holdings; thus, it is possible that one branch of the Binfield family is descended from Richard, who was granted lands in the village of Benefield, East Northamptonshire.

 Early History of the Binfield family